GeoSmartCity-CIP/vmm-gsc-tracing-services/README.md

 * Working implementation, up for review.

 ## Configuration
-database properties have to be set in tracing.spring.xml if there is a specific CORS url you can set it in  TracingController.java with the annotation @CrossOrigin("yourspecificUrl:134")
+database properties have to be set in tracing.spring.xml<br />
+if there is a specific CORS url you can set it in  TracingController.java with the annotation @CrossOrigin("yourspecificUrl:134")

 ## How to install